User-centric Performance Optimization with Remote Radio Head Cooperation in C-RAN: Problem Solving

 \section{Problem Solving}

 In this section, we derive theoretical foundations for an algorithm solving \textit{MaxD}.
 We introduce some basic mathematical concepts in Section~\ref{subsec:basics}.
 In Section~\ref{subsec:demand_scaling} we solve \textit{MaxD} to global optimum \textit{under fixed CoMP selection}, which serves as a sub-routine for the overall algorithm.
 In Section~\ref{subsec:association} we give a partial optimality condition for optimizing the CoMP selection.
 An algorithm that alternates between CoMP selection and resource allocation is proposed in Section~\ref{subsec:algorithm}.
+We further show that considering the case $\S\subseteq\J$ enables to optimize per-user rate based on the user's priority, which enables gauging the network performance enhancement in a finer granularity in Section~\ref{subsec:priority}.
+The services with elastic demands could be put into the group $\S$ for QoS enhancement, while keeping the demands of other inelastic services being strictly satisfied.
+In Section~\ref{subsec:bound}, we give a computationally efficient bounding scheme that yields upper bound for \textit{MaxD} under two extra constraints.